Deurali dawned foggy and cold, on the day we aimed to reach Annapurna Base Camp. There was no mercy from Annapurna. The monsoon was unrelenting.

-I occupied myself looking around, as I ate.
+I occupied myself by looking around, as I ate.
 The benches against the wall were piled high with pillows and blankets.
-The walls were festooned with flags of many, many nations of the world, and banners from expeditions past.
+The walls were festooned with the flags of many, many nations, and with banners from expeditions past.

 One in particular held my attention.
 It was from a Malaysian expedition, and the banner displayed the names of the trekkers, and their scrawled messages.

-Magenta carpeted large sections of the grass, which were dotted as well with white, yellow, and sometimes blue.
-Wildflowers of great diversity – bunched tiny ones, bell shapes, flat petals, pansy-like faces, star shapes… I couldn’t help it.
-I began to take pictures of every single kind.
+Magenta carpeted large sections of the grass, dotted with white, yellow, and sometimes blue.
+Wildflowers of great diversity – bunched tiny ones, bell shapes, flat petals, pansy-like faces, star shapes…

 There on the plateau, I thought back to my discontent the previous night, while cold in my bed.
 Wondering if it was worthwhile, if the trek to the base camp could possibly trump the sights I had already seen in the forests.
 Or if it would just be more of the same, except with more wet and cold.
 And if the fog obscured the mountains themselves, maybe it would not be worth the trip?